Favorable Media Coverage Somewhat Unlikely to Impact Discovery Inc Series B (DISCB) Stock Price

-Media stories about Discovery Inc Series B (NASDAQ:DISCB) have trended positive on Sunday, according to Accern.
-The research group identifies positive and negative media coverage by reviewing more than 20 million blog and news sources.
-Accern ranks coverage of public companies on a scale of -1 to 1, with scores closest to one being the most favorable.
-Discovery Inc Series B earned a coverage optimism score of 0.32 on Accern’s scale.
-Accern also gave media headlines about the company an impact score of 46.0131377674085 out of 100, meaning that recent media coverage is somewhat unlikely to have an effect on the stock’s share price in the immediate future.
+News stories about Discovery Inc Series B (NASDAQ:DISCB) have been trending positive recently, Accern Sentiment reports.
+The research firm identifies negative and positive news coverage by analyzing more than 20 million news and blog sources in real-time.
+Accern ranks coverage of companies on a scale of negative one to positive one, with scores closest to one being the most favorable.
+Discovery Inc Series B earned a news sentiment score of 0.32 on Accern’s scale.
+Accern also gave news stories about the company an impact score of 46.0131377674085 out of 100, indicating that recent news coverage is somewhat unlikely to have an impact on the company’s share price in the immediate future.

+Here are some of the media headlines that may have effected Accern Sentiment Analysis’s analysis:

+- Investigation Discovery Gives Fans More Shows to Fall in Love with This Labor Day with a Preview of ID’s Upcoming Fall Slate (thefutoncritic.com)

 Discovery Inc Series B (NASDAQ:DISCB) last announced its quarterly earnings results on Tuesday, August 7th.
-The company reported $0.66 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.83 by ($0.17).
-The firm had revenue of $2.85 billion during the quarter.
+The company reported $0.66 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.83 by ($0.17).
 Discovery Inc Series B had a negative net margin of 8.28% and a positive return on equity of 17.68%.
+The business had revenue of $2.85 billion during the quarter.

-Separately, ValuEngine lowered Discovery Inc Series B from a “hold” rating to a “sell” rating in a report on Tuesday, July 24th.
+Separately, ValuEngine raised shares of Discovery Inc Series B from a “sell” rating to a “hold” rating in a report on Thursday, June 21st.

 Discovery Inc Series B Company Profile